rollbar/docs/guides/saml.md

 **In Rollbar:**

 * Click on the avatar for your user and go to **{AccountName} Settings -> Security -> Identity Provider**
-* Select `Azure` as your identity prvider and then enter the XML SAML metadata for the provider and save it.
+* Select `Azure` as your identity provider and then paste the XML SAML metadata for the provider and save it.

 ## Bitium